corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/node-database.md

 When a Corda node starts, it compares the list of change sets recorded in the database with the list embedded inside the Corda node and associated CorDapps.
 Depending on the outcome and the node configuration, it will stop and report any differences or will create/update any missing database objects.
-Internally, the Corda node and Corda Database Management Tool use [Liquibase library/tool](http://www.liquibase.org) for versioning database schema changes.
+Internally, the Corda node and Corda database management tool use [Liquibase library/tool](http://www.liquibase.org) for versioning database schema changes.

 Liquibase is a tool that implements an automated, version based database migration framework with support for a large number of databases.